Too Hot (or Not) to Work?

 Is it time to change the law when having to work in environments which are too hot?

-This week could end up being the hottest July on record and while many workers are on holiday enjoying the sun, there are equally as many working in temperatures which are so hot that it can be detrimental to the individual’s productivity and lead to fatigue and low energy levels.
+This summer could end up being the hottest on record and while many workers are on holiday enjoying the sun, there are equally as many working in temperatures which are so hot that it can be detrimental to the individual’s productivity and lead to fatigue and low energy levels.

 How hot is a too hot work environment?